top of page

 Cleveland Classical

-Born in Taipei, the Canadian violinist came to public attention after winning the Grand Prix at the International Arthur Grumiaux Competition in Belgium at the age of thirteen, and subsequently garnered top prizes at the International Cooper Violin Competition, International Brahms Competition, International Isaac Stern Competition, the International Khachaturian Competition, and the CARSA Rising Star Award.
+Born in Taipei, the Canadian violinist gained international recognition after winning the Grand Prix at the International Arthur Grumiaux Competition in Belgium at the age of thirteen.
+She subsequently received top prizes at the International Cooper Violin Competition, the International Brahms Competition, the International Isaac Stern Competition, and the International Khachaturian Competition, as well as the CARSA Rising Star Award.

-She has performed at renowned venues including the Musikverein Wien and the Wiener Konzerthaus, as well as at events such as Festival Ravel, the Cziffra Foundation, and the Verbier Festival Academy.
-Her debut album, Impressions, explores the works of French Impressionism, and her performances have been broadcast on ORF, IDAGIO, Classic FM, and medici.tv.
+She has performed at major venues including the Musikverein Wien and the Wiener Konzerthaus, and has been featured at festivals such as the Festival Ravel and the Verbier Festival.
+Her debut album, Impressions, is dedicated to French Impressionist repertoire, and her performances have been broadcast on France Musique, ORF, and Classical FM 99.7.

-Belle has received musical impulses from Sarah Nemtanu, Rainer Honeck, and Ivry Gitlis, who remarked: “She plays as if every piece was written for her.”
-She previously studied both chamber music and violin at the University of Music and Performing Arts in Vienna and received her Konzertexamen degree from the Hochschule für Musik Detmold.
+Belle has received musical guidance from artists including Anne Shih, Sarah Nemtanu, Nai-Yuan Hu, Rainer Honeck, and Ivry Gitlis, who remarked: “She plays as if every piece was written for her.”

 Belle Ting Violin (c) Raymond Huang 7.jpg